zainab-a8/urban-lamp/README.md

       alt="Direct download"
       height="80">](https://github.com/raatmarien/red-moon/releases)

-## Join the community
+## Do your part — participate in the community

-Communities keep software projects alive.
-Without them, projects usually fade into obscurity when the primary developer loses interest or becomes busy in other parts of their life.
+**Communities keep software projects alive.** Without them, projects usually fade into obscurity when the primary developer loses interest or becomes busy in other parts of their life.
 That's where you come in!
 You can: